aryanthakur9662/Scraping-Magicbricks.com/README.md

 )
 ```
 ### Create a table in Postgres <sub><sup>(If not done before)</sup></sub> :
-##### Ensures that the magicbricks_listings table exists in the database before inserting any data.
-If the table does not exist, it is created with attributes given below.
+##### Ensure that the magicbricks_listings table exists in the database before inserting any data.
+If the table does not exist, create with attributes given below.
 ```python
 cur.execute("""
     CREATE TABLE IF NOT EXISTS magicbricks_listings (